 - Optionally, detailed request and response information.
 For more information, see Detailed Audit Logging mode.

 Logs pertaining to Cloud Storage operations are generated by the

 Admin Activity logs are recorded by default.
 These logs do not count towards your log ingestion quota.

 Data Access logs pertaining to Cloud Storage operations are not recorded by default.
 To learn how to enable logs for data access-type operations, see Configuring Data Access Logs.
-Note that unlike Admin Activity logs, Data Access logs count towards your log ingestion quota and can affect your logging charges in Stackdriver.
+Note that unlike Admin Activity logs, Data Access logs count towards your log ingestion quota and can affect your Cloud Logging charges.

 The following users can view Admin Activity logs: